 Multi-Project Slurm-GCP for Universities and Large Organizations

-The fluid-slurm-gcp deployment is a scalable, image-based, multi-project capable deployment of slurm-gcp that integrates naturally with billing platforms, like Orbitera.
+The fluid-slurm-gcp deployment is a scalable, image-based, multi-project capable deployment of slurm-gcp that integrates naturally with billing platforms.
 It allows for organizations to operate a shared HPC cluster or many HPC clusters in Google Cloud Platform while maintaining the ability to bill groups for their usage of the resources.
 This is useful for organizations that want to break up cloud expenses across many research grants and/or multiple departments.

 This documentation covers the GCP infrastructure that can be maintained by Fluid Numerics’ fluid-slurm-gcp.
 I’ll begin with a description of each of the components that make up a complete multi-project fluid-slurm-gcp deployment.
 To illustrate how fluid-slurm-gcp can be used operationally, we will walk through an example organization with system administrators and research teams.
 System administrators are a group of individuals that manage and operate fluid-slurm-gcp resources.
 Research teams are groups of individuals that will use available fluid-slurm-gcp resources for executing HPC applications.